-It’s now a few weeks into the new school year- enough time for you to have (hopefully) met with your child’s teacher and explained their needs, written and submitted a Plan 504 to the school and assessed the level of care and accommodation your child has been given for their food allergies.
-It never ceases to amaze us, but every year parents across the globe tackle with the issue of uncooperative teachers, staff members who either don’t understand or don’t believe in a child’s allergies or simple miss-communications.
+It’s now a few weeks into the new school year- enough time for you to have (hopefully) met with your child’s teacher and explained their needs, written and submitted a Plan 504 to the school, and assessed the level of care and accommodation your child has been given for their food allergies.
+It never ceases to amaze us, but every year parents across the globe tackle the issue of uncooperative teachers, staff members who either don’t understand or don’t believe in a child’s allergies or simple miscommunications.

 Parents are then faced with a NOW WHAT?
 What, if anything, is there to do when your child’s school or teachers just don’t get it?

 This step takes your power to the next level.
-Through contacting them you will be able to find out exactly what the law is regarding your issues especially if the claim has been made to you- and yes this still happens- that food allergies are NOT a disability according to the law.
+Through contacting them you will be able to find out exactly what the law is regarding your issues, especially if the claim has been made to you- and yes, this still happens- that food allergies are NOT a disability according to the law.
 (False!)
-There have been many other claims reported by parents from their schools and knowing the legalities ensures that you can express your needs while knowing the responsibilities placed on the schools by the law.
+There have been many other claims reported by parents from their schools, and knowing the legalities ensures that you can express your needs while knowing the responsibilities placed on the schools by the law.

 It’s never a first or even second step to threaten a lawsuit, but sometimes that’s the only way to get people to listen to you.
-Sometimes you have to get creative, like physically going down to the school and seeing the layout- maybe you need to speak to the staff at the cafeteria, or the art teacher
+Sometimes you have to get creative, like physically going down to the school and seeing the layout- maybe you need to speak to the staff at the cafeteria, or the art teacher.

-If you are having trouble it may be worth your while to make things as easy as possible for the school as you can.
+If you are having trouble, it may be worth your while to make things as easy as possible for the school as you can.
 Prepare the letter to be sent out to the parents, provide a list of alternative safe snacks and lunch ideas and print off the signs you want to be placed around the school.
 They might be more willing if they don’t have to work so hard.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.